rajaravindp/onSpotOracle/README.md

 # Real Time Speech-to-Text-to-Text AI Assistant

-**Combine speech recognition with AI-powered text generation** This application is capable of listening to user speech, transcribe it in real time and generate an AI response.
+**Combine speech recognition with AI-powered text generation** <br>
+This application is capable of listening to user speech, transcribe it in real time and generate an AI response. <br>
 ![image](https://github.com/user-attachments/assets/99d83bca-05cc-4a35-b9ce-3597d8d59eee)

 **Features**